 The sushi and sashimi is freshly prepared to order by the expert chefs using quality ingredients and delicious produce.
 Our particular favourite is the Tanuki sushi, which are Inari sweet bean pockets filled with a tasty combination of cucumber, carrot, wild brown sushi rice and edamame beans, topped with crispy tempura.

-This restaurant is one of the best place to sample traditional sushi in a dining setting that is big, bold and unforgettable.
+This restaurant is one of the best places to sample traditional sushi in a dining setting that is big, bold and unforgettable.
+It is also perfect for sharing group meals with friends and family, as the seating arranged so you can all interact with the chef and each other.

 Where: 25 The Strand